kahalewai/ai-scs/README.md

 * Cryptographically verifiable integrity and authenticity guarantees
 * Continuous runtime validation and enforcement

-The goal of AI-SCS is simple: make AI systems inspectable, verifiable, and governable throughout their entire lifecycle - not just at build time.
+The goal of AI-SCS is simple: make AI systems inspectable, verifiable, and governable throughout their entire lifecycle.

 <br>